 The selection of car parts for your customer can be complex.
 For this reason, it’s vital to understand the steps your customer takes, from their first online search through to the payment stage, before they click ‘buy’.
 If you can achieve this, you’ll be able to engage with them at the right time, with a greater chance of securing the sale.

-For some car parts, the customer’s research and purchase process will be more straightforward than others.
+For some car parts, the customer’s research and purchase process will be more straightforward than for others.
 For example, when researching and identifying a floor mat set, a shopper’s needs won’t usually involve an exact specification.
 They might be universal or original equipment according to their vehicle’s make, model and year.
-Put simply, the customer might only require a few searches before they find what they want to buy.
+But, the customer might only require a few searches before they find what they want to buy.

-Other parts though can be highly specific according to their mechanical specification.
+Other parts, though, can be highly specific according to their mechanical specification.
 Parts like this might require multiple searches, maybe over multiple days, for the customer to find the part they want and feel confident buying.

-Let’s assume the customer wants an Audi A6 TDi ignition and they begin with that exact search on Google.
+Let’s assume the customer wants an Audi A6 TDi ignition, and they begin with that exact search on Google.
 The results from this first search are highly unlikely to present exactly what they need, so they’ll go on to make a further search.

-Their next query will be more specific and they might search for a specific component, such as an ignition switch or coil, adding criteria such as year/version, or engine size, therefore creating a ‘long-tail search query.
+Their next query will be more specific, and they might search for a specific component, such as an ignition switch or coil, adding criteria such as year/version or engine size, therefore creating a ‘long-tail search query.

 Their searches will get more and more specific until they hone in on the part they want.
-Generally speaking, the more complex the part, the more complex the customer’s purchase process and therefore, the more steps of research they will have to take before their purchase journey ends.
-This is relevant because it helps understand what the customer is searching for, and when, and from this, you can formulate a search advertising strategy.
+Generally speaking, the more complex the part, the more complex the customer’s purchase process and, therefore, the more steps of research they will have to take before their purchase journey ends.
+This is relevant because it helps understand what the customer is searching for and when, and from this, you can formulate a search advertising strategy.

 What keywords are automotive parts customers searching for?

-A classic car enthusiast might know the make, brand and part number of the carburettor they require and will search with these criteria, whereas a novice-level owner of a family car might be searching for something as basic as ‘headlight bulb Ford Mondeo’.
+A classic car enthusiast might know the make, brand and part number of the carburettor they require and will search with these criteria, whereas a novice-level owner of a family car might be searching for something as basic as a ‘headlight bulb Ford Mondeo’.

 Qualifying their purchase